wendyverdonk93/docs/content/api/payment_methods/post-order-klarna.md

 __items__ | object

-Specification of products (items) which can be set in order to be displayed on the checkout page.
-The descriptions of the shopping cart parameters can be viewed in the [shopping_cart.items](/api/#shopping-cart-items) API section.
+A specification of the order items to display on the checkout page.
+For descriptions of these parameters, see [shopping_cart.items](/api/#shopping-cart-items).

 ----------------